Click on each day to view the full programme:

 THE CASE FOR CONCRETE ROADSThis year Infometrics updated The Case For Concrete Roads report, most recently revised in 2020.
 Economist Gareth Kiernan will present the report’s findings, in comparing the costs of building concrete and conventional roads, and making observations on relative price volatility, and carbon footprint.
 This marks the formal release of the report, commissioned by Concrete NZ.
 Gareth Kiernan – chief forecaster and operations director, Infometrics |

-Johan Cronje – principal technology leader/state leader NSW, asset performance, NTRO |
+Neil Beckett – principal professional leader, asset performance, NTRO |

 |